Roger Zatkoff: Professional football

 Zatkoff was selected by the Green Bay Packers in the fifth round (56th overall pick) of the 1953 NFL draft.
 He played linebacker for the Packers and appeared in 48 games from 1953 to 1956.
 The Packers ranked in the NFL's lower tier while Zatkoff was with them, finishing 2–9–1 in 1953, 4–8 in 1954, 6–6 in 1955, and 4–8 in 1956.
 Despite the Packers' woes, Zatkoff earned a reputation as one of the best linebackers in the NFL in the mid-1950s and was selected as an All-Pro player in 1954 (UP first-team, AP second-team), 1955 (AP and TSN first-team), 1956 (NEA second-team).

 In April 1957, the Packers traded Zatkoff and Bobby Garrett to the Cleveland Browns in exchange for six players, including Babe Parilli.
 Zatkoff announced that, for family and business reasons, he would retire rather than play for the Browns.
 The Browns tried to trade Zatkoff to the Los Angeles Rams, but Zatkoff refused to join the Rams, and the deal was called off.
 In September 1957, the Browns finally traded Zatkoff to the Detroit Lions, the team Zatkoff preferred, in exchange for Lew Carpenter, the Lions' leading rusher in 1954 and 1955, and a future draft pick.

 He was a starting player on the 1957 Detroit Lions team that won the NFL championship.
 He also appeared in all 12 games for the Lions in 1958.

 In March 1959, Zatkoff announced that he was retiring from football to focus on business.

-Later years
+Later life

 In 1959, Zatkoff formed a company known as Zatkoff Seals & Packings, a supplier to manufacturing companies in the Detroit and Toledo areas.
 The company grew to eight locations in three states and became "the largest independent distributor of seals in North America."
 Other companies include Zatkoff Properties, Ltd., and the Roger Zatkoff Company.
 Zatkoff is the great-uncle of National Hockey League goaltender Jeff Zatkoff of the Pittsburgh Penguins.

 Zatkoff is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.